Light and Dark

 Kew, TW9: east facing, partly shaded courtyard.

 After renting out it for years, the owner moved back and refurbished the whole house.
 The finishing touch was the garden.
-A scrubby lawn, way too much ivy and a sad raised bed, was transformed into a smart and easy to maintain space with lots of personality.
-The only thing we kept was the rather lovely weathered old fence, which was sensitively repaired and moved where necessary.
+A scrubby lawn, way too much ivy and a sad raised bed, was transformed into a smart and easy to maintain space with lots of

 Colours featured in the living room décor were used to create a flow from inside to outside.
 The simple scheme of silvers, greys and warm wood tones holds the whole thing together.
 The rough wood used for the beds will ‘silver’ with age and blend with the old fence.
 The castellated tops of the beds allow Geraniums and Vinca to scramble through the gaps, contrasting well with strong architectural planting behind.